 “Why do you look at me like that?”
 Eve asked.
 Her bluish lips and tongue formed the words perfectly, and her clear but slightly opaque teeth were visible for a moment as she spoke.

-“Let me think.”
-Commander Williams replied sarcastically, “There is something going on with the wormhole, you will not lower the energy shield, and you are refusing to obey my orders. “
+“Let me think about that,” Commander Williams replied sarcastically.
+“There is something going on with the wormhole, you will not lower the energy shield, and you are refusing to obey my orders.”

-Eve looked passed the commander surveying the crew members for a moment before looking back into his eyes.
-“I don’t know.”
-She answered.
+Eve looked passed the commander surveying the crew members for a moment before looking back to him.
+“I don’t know,” she answered.

-Samuel jumped when Eve’s loud voice suddenly echoed from the station’s internal communication system.
+Samuel jumped when Eve’s loud voice suddenly echoed from the internal communications system across the station, grabbing the attention of everyone.
 “Attention.
 Emergency protocols initiated.
 Emergency, level one.
 Level one protocols have been initiated.
 All personnel report to your assigned stations.”

 Samuel’s eyebrows shot up.
 “Your womb?”
 Samuel asked

-Eve’s eyes did not leave his, “That displeases you?”
-She asked.
+Eve’s artificial eyes did not leave his.
+“That displeases you?” she asked.

-Samuel cursed, “Yes it displeases me!
-That is a wormhole, not your womb!”
-He shouted.
+Samuel cursed again.
+“Yes it displeases me!
+That is a wormhole, not your womb!” he shouted.